Amer Khan (boxer)

 Amer Khan (born 21 February 1981 in Sheffield) is a light heavyweight boxer based in Sheffield, England.
 He was a National Amateur champion and an undefeated former Central Area light heavyweight champion.

 Professional Boxing Career

-Khan made his debut in 2003, however was largely inactive, making infrequent appearance.
+Khan made his professional debut in 2003.
 Khan beat Darren Stubs to become the BBBofC Central Area light heavyweight champion in 2006, and has been inactive since 2007.